San Tung Chinese Restaurant

-You have to flip through a lot of pages to get to the wings - the menu is long enough that you could read someone a bedtime story in less time than it takes to sift through the variety of dumplings, noodles, meat, seafood, and poultry dishes.
-And even if the wings didn’t exist, or you didn’t know about them yet, the rest of the food would have you coming back because it’s all pretty excellent.
+You have to flip through a lot of pages to get to the wings—the menu is long enough that you could read someone a bedtime story in less time than it takes to sift through the variety of dumplings, noodles, meat, seafood, and poultry dishes.
+And even if the wings didn’t exist, or you didn’t know about them yet, the rest of the food would still have you coming back.

-There are laundry lists of classic dishes like beef with broccoli, kung pao shrimp, and pork chow mein on every page, to the point that you’ll feel like you could come here for years and never get the same thing twice.
+There are laundry lists of dishes like beef with broccoli, kung pao shrimp, and pork chow mein on every page, to the point that you’ll feel like you could come here for years and never get the same thing twice.
 But if you don’t have that kind of time or dedication, you can order from any section and know that what shows up at your table will be good.
 The wonton soup is rich with lots of ginger in the pork filling, which keeps the whole thing tasting lighter than you’d expect.
-The beef with oyster sauce is tender and has just enough sauce to mop up with rice, but not so much that the beef’s swimming in it.
-And the spicy seafood noodles ride the line between being just hot enough and slightly too spicy - every time you go to wipe a tear from your eye, it’ll jump back in anticipating the next bite.
+The beef with oyster sauce is tender and has just enough sauce to mop up with rice, but not so much that the beef is swimming in it.
+And the spicy seafood noodles ride the line between being just hot enough and slightly too spicy.

-The wings alone are good enough for you to want a standing reservation, but unless you have a group of six or more, San Tung is walk-in only and there’s always a crowd of people waiting on the sidewalk, even after the fog rolls in.
-Regardless if you’re number 44 on the waitlist, though, don’t leave because they come out and call names so fast that you could miss yours if you’re not paying complete attention.
-Once you do get in, you might get seated at a large communal table if you only come with one other person, or if you bring a group, you’ll get to cover your own with enough food to make it feel like you’re at a royal banquet.
+The wings alone are good enough for you to want a standing reservation.
+But unless you have a group of six or more, San Tung is walk-in only and there’s always a crowd of people waiting on the sidewalk, even after the fog rolls in.
+Even if you’re number 44 on the waitlist, though, don’t leave—they come out and call names so fast that you could miss yours if you’re not paying complete attention.
+Once you do get in, you might get seated at a large communal table if you only come with one other person.
+Or if you bring a group, you’ll get to cover your own with enough food to make it feel like you’re at a royal banquet.
 And while there’s no way you can go wrong with your order, just make sure you save enough room for an extra order of wings.